Fastest capture in the field — designed for real rally conditions where every second on the clock counts.

 Full functionality without a signal.
 Supabase cloud sync kicks in automatically when connectivity returns.

 Two-row glove-friendly controls, landscape and portrait layouts.
 Guest Mode for instant start — no login required.
+Also runs in any modern browser, including Chrome on Android.

 Survey unknown tracks for multi-day charity rallies.
 Map 500+ km routes in a single day.